 - What shoes should I wear?

 For dance classes this could vary on the kind of class you are taking.
-Contemporary and Acro: barefoot, Jazz: Jazz shoes, Ballet: Ballet slippers, Hip Hop/Dance
+Contemporary and Acro: barefoot, Jazz: Jazz shoes, Ballet: Ballet slippers, Hip Hop/Groove

 - What ages and levels do you teach?

 Dance: As long as they are potty trained, I will teach them.
 Beginner-Advanced.